icza/screp/README.md

 StarCraft: Brood War replay parser.

-Initially this parser was developed as part of the [repMastered project](https://github.com/icza/repmastered), but was outsourced as a separate project.
+Initially this parser was developed as part of the [repMastered](https://github.com/icza/repmastered) project, but was outsourced here as a separate project.